Rev. Deb Hansen: Perspectives from the People’s Conference for Palestine

 Given the current political climate in which Israeli historian, and director of the Exeter University’s European Centre for Palestine Studies in the U.K., Ilan Pappe had been recently detained at Detroit Metro airport and questioned by federal agents for two hours, I felt occasional flutters of anxiety about security at the event and what kind of disruptions we could expect.
 However, there was no need for concern; The event was well-organized, the passion and love I felt throughout the event was palpable, and the conference unfolded smoothly.

-I went in eager to hear the remarks of the Palestinian-British reconstructive surgeon, Dr. Ghassan Abu Sittah, who spoke to us via internet has and stated that he has not been allowed into the U.S. for the past seven years.
-He had first hand experiences with Doctors Without Borders earlier in the assault, now in its eleventh month, treating victims in Gaza and witnessing the horrific injuries caused by the use of white phosphorus and 2,000 bombs that can level a city block.
+I went in eager to hear the remarks of the Palestinian-British reconstructive surgeon, Dr. Ghassan Abu Sittah, who spoke to us via the internet and stated that he has not been allowed into the U.S. for the past seven years.
+He had first hand experiences with Doctors Without Borders earlier in the assault, now in its eleventh month, treating victims in Gaza and witnessing the horrific injuries caused by the use of white phosphorus and 2,000 pound bombs that can level a city block.
 His message contradicts dominant narratives.
 He has also not been welcome in Europe.
 This spring, he was not permitted to enter Germany to speak at a conference that was broken up by police within minutes for no apparent reason and was also not allowed to enter France, where he had been invited to speak to the French Senate.
 I found his humanity deeply moving and his insight into what he calls the genocidal project, chilling.
 I also looked forward to hearing from renowned physician, politician, and activist, Moustafa Barghouti whose calming presence, maturity, and wisdom were reassuring and grounding.

 The conference was filled with high energy and remarkable clarity.
 I did not sense hatred.
 At all times, the distinction was made between Zionism as a political ideology, Israel as a settler colonial project like the U.S., and the Jewish people as religious, cultural, and ethnic communities.
 Many myths were named and addressed: This one stood out: No, Palestinians do not hate Jewish people.
 What is detested is living under occupation and apartheid, being violently driven from one’s village and ancestral lands without the right of return, and being held indefinitely in a concentration camp under abusive conditions.
 This cruel and abusive treatment flies in the face of the desire we all share to belong and to be treated with respect and dignity.

-Apartheid and occupation have been tacitly supported by the U.S.and other NATO countries for decades.
+Apartheid and occupation have been tacitly supported by the U.S. and other NATO countries for decades.
 Now we witness nearly unconditional support for a brutal ethnic cleansing and war against children, happening in front of our eyes.
-Weapons shipments continue to flow, the horrors on the ground intensity: waste water plants destroyed, families being displaced over and over, access to clean water, food, sanitation, and medicines, reports of sexual violence in dungeons.
+Weapons shipments continue to flow, and the horrors on the ground intensity: waste water plants destroyed, families being displaced over and over, access to clean water, food, sanitation, and medicines, reports of sexual violence in dungeons.
 The polio virus has been detected in sewage.
 It is a ghoulish festival of destruction.
 Now the violence is spreading to neighboring countries with assassinations of key Hamas and Hezbollah leaders.

 Throughout the conference, presentations included confronting Zionism and imperialism, the excitement generated by the student uprising on university campuses, and building power, uncommitted votes and the fracturing of the two-party system, the role of the corporate media in promoting a narrative that dehumanizes the Palestinian people, and an international panel that included the historical example of Korea and the Philippines on the receiving end of U.S. aggression and militarism.